 How to Play Limbo

-The Limbo Game Interface
+Getting Started: The Limbo Game Interface

-Step-by-Step: How to Play Limbo
+Step-by-Step: How to Play Limbo Like a Local Kiwi

-Step 1: Select Your Bet Amount
+Step 1: Set Your Wager

 Step 2: Choose Your Target Multiplier